 Nograhany Widhi, Jakarta – Feeling that there has been a miscarriage of justice, the families of the defendants in the Abepura case have lodged a complaint with the National Human Rights Commission (Komnas HAM).
+They claim that there are three new pieces of evidence linked to the case that has already become a focus of attention in the international community.

 West Papua 2006